lancelot-c/rng-audit/README.md

 | 90,007    | 15            | No              |   100,000,000  |
 | 100,000   | 100           | No              |    10,000,000  |

 This is roughly 32 billion samples total.
-Now, this is quite a lot of data to collect so instead of using Chainlink VRF we precompute random values beforehand in `/rng-inputs/*.rng` and use them as a source of randomness to generate drawing outcomes.
-We are using the `.rng` files provided by [rngresearch.com](https://www.rngresearch.com/download/) but you can replace them with your own if you prefer.
+Now, this is quite a lot of data to collect so instead of using Chainlink VRF as a source of randomness we can use fuzz testing which is a built-in feature of Foundry.

-To install Foundry run the following command in your terminal, then follow the onscreen instructions.
+Install Foundry by running the following command in your terminal, then follow the onscreen instructions:
 ```shell
 curl -L https://foundry.paradigm.xyz | bash
 ```